clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

   mixer will pull down in order to run builds in the proper container.

-.. note:: If you are working only with |CL| bundles, then skip to `List, edit, create, add, remove, or validate bundles`_.
+.. note:: If you are working only with |CL| bundles, then skip to `Add/edit bundles for mix`_.

+.. _create-custom-rpms:

 Create custom RPMs
 ==================

+If your mix only uses |CL| content, jump to the next section, :ref:`manage-bundles`.

 Create or locate RPMs for the mix
 ---------------------------------

+.. incl-create-rpm:

-If you create RPMs from scratch, you can use `autospec`, `mock`, `rpmbuild`, or similar tools to build them.
-If the RPMs are not built on |CL|, ensure your configuration and toolchain builds them correctly for |CL|, or else there is no guarantee they will be compatible.
-For more information on building the RPMs properly, refer to our `build RPMs instructions`_.
+You can use :ref:`autospec<autospec>`, `mock`, `rpmbuild`, or similar tools to build RPMs from scratch.
+If the RPMs are not built on |CL|, ensure your configuration and toolchain builds them correctly for |CL|.
+Otherwise there is no guarantee they will be compatible.

+For more information on using our autospec tool to build RPMS, read our :ref:`autospec` guide.
+Additional information on building RPMs properly can be found in our
+`Developer tooling framework repo <https://github.com/clearlinux/common#build-rpms-for-a-package>`_.

+.. incl-create-rpm-end:

 Import RPMs into workspace
 --------------------------